xsuite/xsuite/docs/installation.rst

 ------------------------

 In order to use the :doc:`pyopencl context<contexts>`, the PyOpenCL package needs to be installed.
-In Anacoda or Miniconda this can be done as follows:
+In Anacoda or Miniconda/Miniforge this can be done as follows:

 .. code-block:: bash